-We have everything from the traditional cast-iron Dutch ovens to enameled cast iron Dutch ovens such as the limousine of enameled Dutch oven the Le Creuset Brand.
+We have everything from traditional cast-iron Dutch ovens to enameled cast-iron Dutch ovens, such as the limousine of the enameled Dutch oven of the Le Creuset brand.

 These enameled Dutch ovens are not used over coals or open flame but on gas, electric, and induction cooktops in the kitchen.
-Also for use in the traditional conventional ovens.
+It is also for use in traditional conventional ovens.

-Some say that you cannot prepare a roast in a Dutch oven due to the fact that you cannot get the skin crispy or browned like a traditional roast.
+Some say that you cannot prepare a roast in a Dutch oven due to the fact that you cannot get the skin crispy or brown like a traditional roast.

 This is because the sides of the Dutch oven may be too high.
 Also, air circulation is limited.

 However, there are many different sizes and shapes of Dutch ovens on the market today.
 So it totally depends on what type of Dutch oven you have.

 If you do not own a Dutch oven already, this could be a consideration before purchasing.